finbourne/lusid-sdk-python-preview/sdk/docs/PersonsApi.md

 [EXPERIMENTAL] Delete Person Identifiers

-Delete identifiers belong to the given property keys of the person
+Delete identifiers that belong to the given property keys of the person.

 ### Example